RU-MaGIC/MaGIC/_pages/project_submission.md

      <label for="wishlist">Wishlist</label>
      <textarea rows="2" name="wishlist" id="wishlist" placeholder="If you have any particular wishlist items for the analysis, please list them here" required=""></textarea>
     <p>
       All project requests will be reviewed within 1 business day.
-A member of MaGIC will contact you to confirm project request receipt and coordinate project details.
+A member of MaGIC will contact you to confirm project request receipt, provide a quotation (if applicable), and coordinate project details.
       </p>
     <input type="hidden" name="_subject" id="email-subject" value="Survey Responses">
   </fieldset>